unbit/uwsgi-docs/RPC.rst

 Its biggest limit is in its "typeless" approach.

+RPC functions can take upto 254 args.
+Each argument has to be a string with a 16 bit max size (65535 bytes), while the return value has to be a string (this time 64bit, so no limit is in place)

+Warning: 64 bit response has been implemented only in uWSGI 1.9.20, older release have 16 bit response limit

 .. note:: RPC functions receive arguments in the form of binary strings, so every RPC exportable function must assume that each argument is a string.
 Every RPC function returns a binary string of 0 or more characters.

 So, if you need "elegance" or strong typing, just look in another place (or roll your own typing on top of uWSGI RPC, maybe...).